 - and producing reports on performance measured against a standard.

 You will also likely play a key role in process improvement (PI) initiatives.
 The nature of a process improvement project requires that you collect data on production quality.
 Data, for example, on scrap rates and first-pass yield.
 Often, it is your analysis of trends in the production data or attempts to understand the root cause of a problem, which will lead to the formation of a PI project.

 While the responsibilities of the position are easy to write in a few short sentences succinctly, the amount of effort necessary to accomplish these tasks is significant.

 A fundamental reason has long been the amount of time required to simply capture and collect sufficient production data on various shop floor processes.
 Indeed, in many companies, there are armies of employees working in Quality Control.
 Whose sole purpose is manual collection of process data by pen and paper or by Excel.

-Learn more about the disadvantages of manual data collection.
+Learn more: The disadvantages of manual data collection